SuleimanFarah/sunpy/SOCIS/2014/SOCIS-2014-Ideas-Page.md

 The data it uses it comes from multitude of real-time data archive that differs from the archived data.
-By creating a `now` module in SunPy we will provide to the SunPy user to download, visualise and analise near real-time data.
+By creating a `now` module in SunPy we will provide to the SunPy user to download, visualise and analyse near real-time data.
 This module then could be used by SolarMonitor directly which it will help to advertise worldwide SunPy capabilities.